 How can I start working with CILSA and faculty and students at SMC?

-Contact Sarah Dempsey, CILSA's Coordinator of Engaged Teaching & Learning, at firstname.lastname@example.org about your oragnization's interest in partnering.
+Contact Sarah Dempsey, CILSA's Coordinator of Engaged Teaching & Learning, at firstname.lastname@example.org, about your organization's interest in partnering with the College.

-Before doing so, consider checking out this 12-minute video about partnering with SMC for service-learning and community-based research projects.
+Before doing so, consider checking out this short video about partnering with SMC for service-learning and community-based research projects.
 These worksheets go with the video to help you brainstorm your organization's goals and needs.

 How have SMC students and faculty partnered with community organizations?